RobotsAndPencils/react-robits/README.md

 The net result is that the files from this library will be copied over to your project, effectively transferring ownership, and erase any notion of the `react-robits` as a dependent package.

-To do this, run:
+To do this...

+1. First, you need to manually bypass the package schema bug [logged here](https://github.com/RobotsAndPencils/react-robits/issues/26)

+2. Second, run the following script from the root of your project, and follow the prompts.
+It will cycle through a set of Node scripts to break the ball-and-chain:

 ```
 node ./node_modules/@robotsandpencils/react-robits/ejectionScripts/eject
 ```

-from the root of your project, and follow the prompts.
-It will cycle through a set of Node scripts to break the ball-and-chain.

-_**Note:** after successfully ejecting, you will need to update your Sass Resources Loader configuration to point to the new location of the style tokens.
-Then restart the app._

-For more information, see the [Tech Doc](https://github.com/RobotsAndPencils/react-robits/blob/master/TECH.md)
+For more information on what's happening under the hood with those scripts, see the [Tech Doc](https://github.com/RobotsAndPencils/react-robits/blob/master/TECH.md)

+#### Dependency Collisions

+The ejection might fail due to an unmanageable semver collision of dependencies between Robits and your project.
+Because we don't want to break anything within your current project, but at the same time might require a certain dependency version for the Robit in question to work, we therefore don't attempt to automate the decision on who wins.
+Also, at the moment, there is not a great way for us to interrupt and prompt you for a resolution in real time - nor would a split time decision be advisable.

+In light of this, what is recommended is to try each of the conflicting versions offline, within your project and Robits to align on a version that works for both.
+Once a version is identified, you will need to manually update the appropriate `package.json` file (either within your project of the `react-robits` project within `node_modules`) and rerun the export script.

+Hopefully, once NPM supports the new `overrides` spec (equivalent of yarn's `resolutions`) there will be a more graceful way to address this.

+**Note:** if a version upgrade works within Robits, please consider opening a PR for it.

+#### After Ejection

+After successfully ejecting, you may need to manually massage the integration:

+- If a filename collision was detected, the ejection process will add a `_fromRobits` suffix to the file copied in.
+This should be refactored away
+- Depending on the existing file structure of the parent project, and the destination into which you ejected, you may need to relocate some files
+- If using `sass-resources-loader`, you may have to update the referenced webpack pointer to include the new inbound Robits tokens (if not already aligned), especially if using robits prior to ejecting.
+- If you already had existing styles set up, you may still need to groom the inbound CSS from Robits to dedupe rules, side step collisions, and consolidate files

 ## Storybook Deployment